WHAT IS CHEQUE CROSSING?

-It is a safer way of transferring money as compared to open cheques & it also helps in preventing frauds & wrong payments.
+It is a safer way of transferring money as compared to open cheques & it also helps in preventing fraud & wrong payments.

 GENERAL CROSSING OF CHEQUE

-As per section 123 of Negotiable Instruments Act,
+As per section 123 of the Negotiable Instruments Act,

 - Two transverse parallel lines.

 - Two transverse parallel lines with the word “And Company” or “And Co”.

 - Two transverse parallel lines with any abbreviation of the word “& Company”.

 - Two transverse parallel lines with the words “Not Negotiable”.

 - Two transverse parallel lines with the words “Account Payee Only”.